neuroradiology/gosuki/README.md

 In the age of the "everything internet" web links and bookmarks represent a significant investment of human time spent curating and selecting relevant content.
 The past decade has seen a noticeable ~enshittification~ decline in the quality of internet results, with SEO-optimized blogs, marketing materials, and censored links making it increasingly difficult to find valuable websites and articles.
 Now with the advent of AI-generated “slop” and low-quality content, we face an  endless stream of potentially  fake and unreliable information.

-GoSuki is my modest attempt to make the definitive solution for managing internet bookmarks.
-This first release is only a first step in a long journey and I welcome everyone to join me in this endeavor.
-There are many ways to contribute to this effort, with financial support [being just one of them](#support).
+GoSuki is my modest attempt to make the definitive solution for managing internet bookmarks that is: browser and platform agnostic, immune to vendor lock-in and fully self contained.
+The extension-free architecture of gosuki means that eventually every internet browser under the sun will be supported.

+If you like this project consider starring the repo and [supporting the effort](#support).

 ## Roadmap